moritzott/alberg/README.md

 # Alberg
-Info Enflish Readers: The program and description is in German.
+Info English Readers: The program and description is in German.
 English translation may be added in future.

 ## Beschreibung
 Mit dem Alberg Programm soll eine atonale Kompositon von einem Computer geschrieben werden.